jareware/howto/Running npm scripts in parallel.md

 Running `npm run precommit` runs each step **in parallel**, and exits non-zero if any step fails.

 The amount of parallelization default to the number of CPU cores available.
 There's [other handy options](https://github.com/flesler/parallel#options), too.

+## See also

+If you're looking for a higher-end solution, with output prefixing and everything, look no further than [kimmobrunfeldt/concurrently](https://github.com/kimmobrunfeldt/concurrently).